rzafari42/Piscine_CPP/README.md

 # Piscine_CPP_NewSubjects

-This is our very first codes with an OOP language !
+This is my very first experience with an OOP language !